xLinkOut/cagateisoldibot/README.md

 ## TODO
-- [ ] Notify member when payment is confimed by admin
+- [x] Notify member when payment is confimed by admin // check
 - [ ] Notify admin if bot removed from a group

 ## Try it here!